rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 A port-group is a form of an object-group.
 Object-groups are used to group like items, such as IP addresses, ports, or protocols.
 Object-groups are commonly used to make the configuration of a firewall's access-list more easily readable and controlled, which assists in support and troubleshooting.
 For more information about object-groups, see [Firewall Manager v2 object-groups](/how-to/firewall-manager-v2-object-groups).

 A port-group is a single configuration item that logically groups ports together.
 The benefit to using a port-group is that you can reference a port-group in access-list entries that have object-groups as well.
-This is better than the alternative of having to create individual access-list entries for each component of the port-group.
+This option is better than the alternative of having to create individual access-list entries for each component of the port-group.

-A powerful example of an efficient use of port-groups is a single access-list entry that references an object-group of 100 source IPs, an object-group of 10 destination IPs, and a port-group of 5 TCP ports.
+A powerful example of an efficient use of port-groups is a single access-list entry that references an object-group of 100 source IPs, an object-group of 10 destination IPs, and a port-group of five TCP ports.
 Using the object-group and port-group strategy, your firewall's running configuration requires only one access-list entry.
 If you did not use object-groups and port-groups, you would need **5,000 access-list entries** in the running configuration, individually specifying each unique source IP, destination IP, and TCP port combinations.

-**Note:** The Firewall Manager v2 allows you to create port-groups using only TCP or UDP ports.
+**Note:** Firewall Manager v2 allows you to create port-groups by using only TCP or UDP ports.

 ### Why should I use a port-group?

 Port-groups improve the organization and readability of a firewall's running configuration.
-A running configuration that is easy to read and modify reduces the chances for a misconfiguration and increases the ability to troubleshoot issues quickly.
+A running configuration that is easy to read and modify reduces the chances of a misconfiguration and increases the ability to troubleshoot issues quickly.

-### Port-groups in the Firewall Manager v2
+### Port-groups in Firewall Manager v2

 In Firewall Manager v2, you can now view, modify, and delete any port-group on your firewall.
 In the previous version of the Firewall Manager, you were restricted to only modifying port-groups that began with the string *FWCP-*.

 ### View port-groups

-1. Log in to the Firewall Manager v2 by following the steps in the [Firewall Manager v2](/how-to/firewall-manager-v2) article.
+1. Log in to Firewall Manager v2 by following the steps in the [Firewall Manager v2](/how-to/firewall-manager-v2) article.

 2. In the navigation pane on the left side of the panel, click the firewall for which you want to see port-groups.